What I Learned About Fire Damage Restoration When My Neighbor's House Burned

 Your next call is for emergency board-up.
 Every hour the house sits open, the damage grows.
 Winter nights in Las Vegas drop to the mid-30s.
 Wind-blown sand and dust embed into soot-covered surfaces.
 Theft at properties with broken windows is a documented problem in the valley.

 After board-up comes hazardous material testing.
-Asbestos and lead paint, required in pre-2005 homes.
+Asbestos and lead paint, mandatory in pre-2005 homes.
 Then pack-out: moving salvageable belongings to an off-site cleaning facility.
 Then air scrubbers.
-All of this happens in the first two to three days.
+All of this happens within the first two to three days.

 Days four through seven are smoke remediation.
 HEPA vacuuming on every surface.
 Chemical sponges on walls and ceilings.
 Ozone or hydroxyl treatment for what manual cleaning cannot reach.
 I spent a weekend reading IICRC S520 standards after my neighbor's fire (because that is what I do; I debug things).
 The part that surprised me: full HVAC cleaning is not optional after a smoke event.
 In Las Vegas, where forced-air systems push air through every duct in the house, smoke circulates into every room within minutes.
 If the ductwork is not cleaned, the smell comes back the first time you turn on the AC.

 Week two tackles a problem that connects directly to my own experience: water damage from firefighting hoses.
 That water soaks through drywall, insulation, and subfloor.
 In desert conditions, moisture trapped behind walls grows mold within 48 hours.
 That is exactly what happened to me in August 2022 with a different kind of flood, and what ended up costing me $34,000.
-Crews tear out what cannot be saved and dry the structure with industrial dehumidifiers.
+Crews tear out what cannot be saved, then begin structural drying using industrial dehumidifiers and high-volume air movers.
+Dehumidification in a Las Vegas home typically runs three to five days because the slab holds heat and slows moisture release.
 You can read more about that risk in our mold guide and our water damage guide.

 Then comes reconstruction.
 Framing, electrical, plumbing, drywall, finishes.
 If the company that did the cleanup is not the same company doing the rebuild, you lose one to two weeks in the handoff while the second crew assesses what was already done.
 That is what happened to my neighbor, and it is one of the reasons his project dragged on as long as it did.
-In our contractor directory, we flag which companies hold a General Contractor license (can do both phases) and which only handle one.
+In our contractor directory, we flag which restoration companies hold a General Contractor license (can do both phases) and which only handle one side of the scope.

 Why Smoke Costs More Than Flames